 Photograph by Mark Bowie

 Mark Bowie is a frequent contributor to Adirondack Life magazine and a much sought-after public speaker, offering presentations in-person and via Zoom for conferences, camera clubs and other groups.
 He is a staff instructor for the Adirondack Photography Institute.
-For the latest information on API’s 2021 workshop schedule, see their website: www.adkpi.org, or ask to be added to the contact list.
+API’s 2021 workshop schedule is on their website.
+It includes Mark’s popular winter workshop and two night photography summer workshops.
+For the program descriptions and to register, see www.adkpi.org.
 Please visit Mark’s website, www.markbowie.com, to view image galleries and keep abreast of his workshops, presentations and product releases.